leonardehrenfried/polyline-visualiser/Readme.md

 #### Examples

-You can use the oridinary format like this:
+You can use the ordinary format like this:

   - https://leonard.io/polyline-visualiser/?polyline=}uqgHs`cu@AK?Cm@iEIo@?eD]UFe@c@iD]kB_@sAACCIRQ